- RMLUI Academic

 For more information about the sessions and registration information, please visit the Home Study web page.

 The University of Denver Sturm College of Law is committed to providing facilities that are accessible to persons with and without disabilities.
-We encourage persons who use wheelchairs to contact Lisa Loranger at firstname.lastname@example.org or 303-871-6319 for further information.
+We encourage anyone who requires assistance to contact Lisa Loranger at firstname.lastname@example.org or 303-871-6319 for further information.